GerritCodeReview/plugins_serviceuser/src/main/resources/Documentation/config.md

 <a id="block">
 `plugin.@PLUGIN@.block`
 :	A username which is forbidden to be used as name for a service
 	user.
 The blocked username is case insensitive.
+The match can either be exact, have a wildcard ('*') at the end or use regular expressions, which have to start with '^'.
+If the regex pattern is not ending with '$', every username starting with a matching prefix will be blocked.
 Multiple usernames can be blocked by specifying multiple `plugin.@PLUGIN@.block` entries.
+	Examples:
+	   [plugin "serviceuser"]
+            block = johndoe
+            block = jane*
+            block = ^gerrit[0-9]*

 <a id="group">
 `plugin.@PLUGIN@.group`